voltace/browser-cookies/README.md

 alert('Hi ' + userObject.firstName);
 ```

-The global cookie options may be overwritten:
+The default value of cookie options may be changed:
 ```javascript
 var cookies = require('browser-cookies');